skulpt/skulpt/helloturtle.rst

 Turtle graphics, as it is known, is based on a very simple metaphor.
 Imagine that you have a turtle that understands English.
 You can tell your turtle to do simple commands such as go forward and turn right.
-As the turtle moves around, if the tail is down touching the ground, it will draw a line (leave a trail behind) as it moves.
+As the turtle moves around, if its tail is down touching the ground, it will draw a line (leave a trail behind) as it moves.
 If you tell your turtle to lift up its tail it can still move around but will not leave a trail.
 As you will see, you can make some pretty amazing drawings with this simple capability.